Location: South Holland

 Cleanup potential: 16,000 tons of CO₂

-To reduce the CO₂ emissions of the Hoekse Lijn project, it was decided to use greenSand as CO₂ cleaner.
+To reduce the CO₂ emissions of the Hoekse Lijn, it was decided to use greenSand as CO₂ remover.
 The semi -hardening of olivine-rich rock was applied to the two 15-mile (24 km) stretches along the track.
 The Hoekse Lijn was the first railway line in the Netherlands where this product was successfully used.

 • Captures CO₂ in a weathering process

 RET, provider of public transport in the Rotterdam - The Hague region, argued in 2016 for the use of olivine stones in public transport.
 They found a good partner in contractor ETS Spoor, who installed a total of 16,000 tons of greenSand Olivine on the inspection path.